AgyeyaMishra/splitwise/README.md

 ### Approach:

-The idea is to use Greedy algorithm where at every step, such that the program settle all amounts of one person and recur for remaining n-1 persons.
+The idea is to use **Greedy Algorithm** where at every step, such that the program settle all amounts of one person and recur for remaining n-1 persons.

 ### How to proceed?